majcen-dev/bggs/README.md

 https://www.boardgamegeek.com/xmlapi2/collection?username=USERNAME&excludesubtype=boardgameexpansion&version=1
 The result will get parsed as JSON to your browsers localStorage and displayed as a gallery of all your boardgames **not** marked as expansions.
 Images provided by the BGG API aren't friendly for gallery views (the thumbnail is too small and the cover image is too large).

-## Download better images which will improve the user exeperince.
+## Download better images to improve user exeperince

-Click your name, gallery size or the image and "Get Large Thumbnails".
+Click your name, gallery size or the get image and then "Get Large Thumbnails".

 ![alternativetext](https://imgur.com/1uQ4rVI.png)

 ![alternativetext](https://imgur.com/CCvd6hc.png)

-The sever then has to manually search for a better version of each image and its dimension, which may take a while.
+The sever then has to manually search for a better version of each image and its dimensions, which may take a while.
-Your localStorage database will get updates with better thumbnail URLs to be diplayed inside the apps **IMG** tags.
+Your localStorage database will get updates with better thumbnail URLs to be diplayed inside the app.
 Each image in the gallery will also fit more neatly inside the gallery.
-While the initial load may be slower, the images will be cached by modern browsers, so you won't be redownloading them on each visit, but they are still not *permanently* saved. **Please note that the total downoad size of all larger images can be 10MB per 100 images, but is usally smaller.** As a result this functionality is not recommended for users that have limited data usage.
+While the initial load may be slower, the images will be cached by modern browsers, so you won't be redownloading them on each visit, but they are still not *permanently* saved. **Please note that the total downoad size of all larger images can be up to 10MB per 100 images, but is usally smaller.**

 The fetch request is done in batches of 100 to avoid timeouts.